- Your State

 Before you start the process, here are a few things to remember:

 – As the mom or dad to your daughter or son, you are more than qualified to make decisions about your child’s education!
-You know your child better than anyone else—his or her interests, needs, challenges, talents, quirks, and hobbies.
+You know your child better than anyone else—You know his or her interests, needs, challenges, talents, quirks, and hobbies.

 – Many parents today have more options than ever before.
 As you search, consider all of the choices available to you, from traditional public schools to public charter schools, magnet schools, private schools, online schools, and homeschooling.

 – Start now!
-The reason we celebrate National School Choice Week in January is so that parents will have enough time to search for, and find, schools and learning environments for their kids in time for the upcoming school year.
+The reason we celebrate National School Choice Week in January is so that parents will have enough time to search for and find learning environments for their kids for the upcoming school year.

-– The National School Choice Week website offers a variety of resources for parents, including explanations of the different types of schools, free guides to school choice policies in your state, and informational videos.
+– The National School Choice Week website offers a variety of resources for parents, including explanations of the different types of schools, an education glossary, free guides to school choice policies in your state, and informational videos.

 – Finally, remember that this process is about your child, and it’s about what you want for your child.
 These seven steps are designed to put your child’s needs at the start of your decision-making process, so that you can find a school or learning environment that’s the best fit possible.